d2l-ai/d2l-en/chapter_convolutional-neural-networks/padding-and-strides.md

 * Multiple layers of convolutions reduce the information available at the boundary, often by much more than what we would want.
 If we start with a 240x240 pixel image, 10 layers of 5x5 convolutions reduce the image to 200x200 pixels, effectively slicing off 30% of the image and with it obliterating anything interesting on the boundaries.
 Padding mitigates this problem.
 * In some cases we want to reduce the resolution drastically, e.g. halving it if we think that such a high input dimensionality is not required.
 In this case we might want to subsample the output.
 Strides address this.
 * In some cases we want to increase the resolution, e.g. for image superresolution or for audio generation.
 Again, strides come to our rescue.
 * In some cases we want to increase the length gently to a given size (mostly for sentences of variable length or for filling in patches).
-Padding addreses this.
+Padding addresses this.

 ## Padding